humdingerb/quicklaunch/ReadMe.md

 QuickLaunch is a small launcher tool that helps you to quickly start any installed application.

 Simply start to enter the name of an application and QuickLaunch will find all programs matching these initial letters and show them in a list.
-You choose an app from that list with the <span class="key">CursorUp/Down</span> keys and launch it by hitting <span class="key">Return</span>. <span class="key">Escape</span> quits QuickLaunch.
+You choose an app from that list with the _CursorUp/Down_ keys and launch it by hitting _Return_. _Escape_ quits QuickLaunch.

 Here's the main window after searching for all applications starting with "dis" and the settings window when clicking the _Setup_ button: